noam1610/Loopback-heroku-mongo/README.md

 This will create you a package.json
 It's a very important file.
 Keep it !
-  Indeed, this file is in a way the id of the preject.
+  Indeed, this file is in a way the id of the project.
   It stores all the dependencies needed to run the project and some data around the author, the git repository ...
 This package.json looks like :
 ```JSON